M4ximumPizza/Hypernova/README.md

 ### Mojang Website
 I just fixed several bugs with it and updated the looks/outdated parts of it.

-### Everything else

-Working on some final preperations before being fixnished this weekend.

 This project will 'NOT' be released to the public as a download.